pranjal23030/F-Blog/README.md

 # Blog Project

-Backend of the Blog Project with simple CRUD, made in NodeJs
+Frontend of the Blog Project with simple CRUD, made in ReactJs